Thompson scores 4 TDs as K-State stuns No. 5 Sooners, 48-41

-Skylar Thompson had 213 yards passing while running for four touchdowns, and James Gilbert added 105 yards rushing and a score.

-“I don’t have any idea on the lines and spreads, thank God,” said Wildcats coach Chris Klieman, whose team was a 21-½-point underdog.
-“I mean, yeah, it was a statement win for our guys.
-I told the seniors, ‘How many more opportunities are you going to have to play in front of your home crowd?'”
+It wasn’t certain until Oklahoma (7-1, 4-1) tried on onside kick with 1:45 left.
+The ball caromed downfield and the Sooners recovered, but a review showed one of their players touched it one yard early.

+The overturned call allowed new coach Chris Klieman to run out the clock on the Wildcats’ first home win over the Sooners since 1996, and just their third win in Manhattan over a top-10 team.

-It was the third consecutive week a top-10 team lost to an unranked foe, with Oklahoma joining Georgia and Wisconsin.
+It also was the third consecutive week a top-10 team lost to an unranked foe.

-“We’ve got to be more appreciative, cherish every moment and attack every moment with the right intent,” Hurts said.
-“We’ve got to learn from this and appreciate this lesson.”
+James Gilbert ran for 105 yards and a touchdown, and Joshua Youngblood also reached the end zone, as the Wildcats (5-2, 2-2) snapped the Sooners’ nation-leading 22-game road winning streak.

+Their last true road defeat?
+At TCU, five years and 22 days ago.

 Hurts threw for 395 yards and a touchdown while running for 95 yards and three more.
-But despite his big game, the Sooners couldn’t overcome a multitude of mistakes: two turnovers, costly penalties and the ejection of one of their defensive leaders.
+But despite another big game by the nation’s leader in total offense, the Sooners couldn’t overcome a multitude of mistakes: two turnovers, costly penalties and the ejection of one of their defensive leaders.

 Last week, it was the Sooner Schooner that crashed.